Carlosjr5/ecg-analyzer/README.md

        - `ReduceLROnPlateau`: To reduce learning rate when the metric has stopped improving.
      - `to_categorical`: For one-hot encoding of labels.

+7. **Flask**
+   - A micro web framework used to create the server for handling requests and responses.
+   - Provides endpoints for model inference and data handling.

+8. **Flask-CORS**
+   - Used to enable Cross-Origin Resource Sharing (CORS) for the Flask application, allowing it to interact with front-end applications hosted on different domains.

+9. **Keras**
+    - Utilized for loading pre-trained models for deep learning tasks.

+10. **pandas**
+    - Provides functionalities for data manipulation and analysis.

+11. **numpy**
+    - Supports numerical computations and array operations.

+12. **scikit-learn**
+    - Modules used:
+      - `StandardScaler`: For standardizing numerical features to improve model performance.

+13. **os**
+    - Used for interacting with the operating system for file handling and path manipulations.

-#### Summary
+### Summary
+These technologies are collectively used to:
-These libraries collectively support tasks like data processing, visualization, model evaluation, and building advanced deep learning models.
+- These libraries collectively support tasks like data processing, visualization, model evaluation, and building advanced deep learning models.
+- Build and deploy a Flask-based API for handling machine learning model predictions.
+- Preprocess input data using pandas, numpy, and scikit-learn.
+- Load pre-trained models using Keras and joblib.
+- Ensure compatibility with front-end applications using Flask-CORS.
+- Use of open-source dataset for training and evaluation of the CNN(Convolutional Neural Network) model.

 ## 📋 Prerequisites